-- 3/17, Research Exercise Draft (outline) DUE: By midnight, you must submit your outline of the second research paper and your reference articles to Canvas. - 3/31: You will receive content feedback on your outline from Dr. Zou. - 4/21, Research Exercise Final Paper DUE: You should submit your final draft of your research exercise (along with any additional reference articles) to Canvas and to Criterion by midnight.
+- 10/13/17, Research Exercise Draft (outline) DUE: By midnight, you must submit your outline of the second research paper and your reference articles to Canvas. - 11/10/17, Research Exercise Final Paper DUE: You should submit your final draft of your research exercise (along with any additional reference articles) to Canvas and to Criterion by midnight.
 Also, before your final submission, you must submit your research exercise to Criterion and fix any fixable errors.
 You can submit your essay to Criterion multiple times.